Customer loyalty is a potent weapon in the modern marketplace — and it’s something that every company wants to cultivate.

 Showing customers your appreciation for their loyalty is always a welcome surprise.
 But CCP Games took their marketing campaign a step further by giving their players the opportunity to create their very own highlight reel.

 Viewers loved handpicking the moments they were most proud of, from points earned to how they stacked up against others.
-Once their video was customized to their liking, they took to social media to share their video and show off their best moments.
+Once their video was customised to their liking, they took to social media to share their video and show off their best moments.

 Use an Omnichannel Approach